Images of the North Coast of British Columbia, Canada

 Piles of two by fours, carefully stacked for drying, now a sagging punky mass.
 Rotting wharf pilings topped with bonsai forests.
 Huge riveted digesters tumbled drunkenly on their sides.
 A drying tower, its blowers and conveyors forever corroded in place.
 The smokestack, once the billowing driving force of this place, now mute but for dripping rain.

-These old places, like the people who once made their lives here, are now returned to dust and skeletons.
+These old places, like the people who once made their lives here, are now reduced to dust and skeletons.

 Swanson Bay, B.C.